skip to main content

 • Appropriate surface grades.

-To request on-property waste collection service assessment please e-mail us at mail@georgesriver.nsw.gov.au.
-The subject line should include your property address and “for Waste Development Officer, On-site waste collection”.
+To request an on-property waste collection service assessment, please e-mail mail@georgesriver.nsw.gov.au.
+The subject line should include your property address and “Attention Waste Development Officer, On-site waste collection”.

-Strata management is required to sign a professional indemnity form to allow collections on a property grounds.
+Strata management must sign a professional indemnity form for collections to proceed.

 • Council Kerbside Clean-up service

-Hazardous items will not be collected as part of the kerbside clean-up service and are considered illegal dumping.
-Georges River Council reserves the right to reject items presented for the clean-up service.
+Hazardous items will not be collected and are considered illegal dumping.
+Council reserves the right to reject items.

 Illegal Dumping and littering are offences under the Protection of the Environment Operations Act 1997 and may attract fines.
-Strata Managers, Building Managers or Body Corporate are responsible for organising the removal of unlawful material from the Council land.
+Strata Managers, Building Managers or Body Corporates are responsible for removing unlawful material from Council land.

-To book a kerbside collection you can call the Waste Hotline on 1800 079 390 or place an online request using Log it/Fix it.
+Book a Kerbside collection or call the Waste Hotline on 1800 079 390 or place an online request.

 • How to dispose of extra waste

-In addition, the following options for excess waste disposal can be considered:
+Consider these following options for excess waste disposal:

 • Illegal dumping